BigET/biget.github.com/_posts/2016-01-02-putting-an-hd44-lcd-on-a-tp-link-wr740n.md

 TP Link WR740N fit the bill.

-* It is low cost : 15$
+* It is low cost : 20$
-* It has a UART that can be used to manage a 1Wire bus.
+* It has an UART that can be used to manage a 1Wire bus.
 * It has 8 GPIOs.
 * It has a "usable" usb 2.0 that you can get to using this [mod](https://forum.openwrt.org/viewtopic.php?id=33991), I didn't go that far.